Samreay/Samreay/_posts/reviews/2021-05-26-forge_of_destiny.md

 goodreads: https://www.goodreads.com/en/book/show/43461912-forge-of-destiny
 loc: 'reviews/forge_destiny/'
 permalink: /reviews/forge_destiny
-tags: [cultivation, female-lead, in-progress, magic-school]
+tags: [cultivation, female-lead, in-progress, magic-school, slice-of-life]
 sentence: "A young girl from the slums is found to have the Talent to become an Immortal."
 ---